RobPavey/wikitree-sourcer/docs/dev_notes/adding_a_new_site.md

 ### Add a section under "content_scripts"

 This is the obvious one.
 This is what causes the extensions site-specific content script to be loaded when on this site.
+Pay close attention to the match section - not all web addresses start with www so make sure that the match string will match both record pages and the search page on your site.

 ### Add a section under "web_accessible_resources"